mikaeljagelid/luca-cv/cv_mj_en.md

 Mikael has also been given a role to drive the thought leadership of the organisation, providing trend insights, running think tanks and giving inspirational talks.

-In his assignments, Mikael has joined multifunctional teams where he has been responsible everything relating to the customers business, like  exploring or developing business models, market research and compliance with long term goals and strategies.
+In his assignments, Mikael has joined multifunctional teams where he has been responsible for everything relating to the customers business, like  exploring or developing business models, market research and compliance with long term goals and strategies.
 Working closely with service designers, Mikael has seamlessly integrated service design principles into business and strategy challenges, offering clients holistic strategies that enhance both growth and the customer experience.

 ### Selected examples of assignments